Adapted from Posie Harwood Brien on Food52.

 Line an 8-inch round cake pan with parchment.
 Before you put the parchment down, dot the center of the pan with a little butter to secure the paper.
 Butter the bottom and sides of the cake pan, and coat with granulated sugar.

-Using a stand mixer, beat the eggs with the sugar for 5 minutes or a little more, until the mixture doubles in size.
-Add the vanilla bean paste and salt, and mix gently.
+Beat the eggs with the sugar until the mixture doubles in size.
+Add the vanilla bean paste, vanilla extract, and salt, and mix gently.

-Remove the bowl from the mixer, and sift the flour over the egg mixture.
+Remove the bowl from the mixer and sift the flour over the egg mixture.
 I do this with a hand-held strainer rather than a flour sifter.
-Gently fold the flour into the batter with a spatula, trying not to deflate it.
+Gently fold the flour into the batter with a spatula, doing your best not to deflate it.

 Add the melted butter and fold it in thoroughly using a spatula.
 Again, try not to deflate the batter, but be sure to incorporate the butter completely, leaving no streaks behind.